evrenbal/fcc-random-quote-machine/README.md

-# freeCodeCamp Front End Development Libraries Certification
+# freeCodeCamp Frontend Development Libraries Certification
 # Project #1 Random Quote Machine

-This page is built as an assignment for the Front End Development Libraries CertificationCertification
+This page is built as an assignment for the Front End Development Libraries Certification

 This is a project based on React, TailwindCSS and TypeScript